DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: The Proposed DF-GAN

 \subsection{Efficient Text-Image Fusion}

-To fuse text and image features efficiently, we propose a novel Deep text-image Fusion Block (DFBlock) which fuses text and visual information more effectively and deeply during the generation process.
-Furthermore, we propose the method called the skip-z with truncation to provides the generator with a stable and better text latent space to synthesize higher-quality images.
+To fuse text and image features efficiently, we propose a novel Deep text-image Fusion Block (DFBlock).
+Compared with previous text-image fusion modules, our DFBlock deepens the text-image fusion process to make a full text-image fusion.